grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy looked down through the hatch to the sonar compartment and saw Cassandra standing quietly off to the side.
 Percy leaned down and motioned to the second sonar operator's seat and the spare headset.
 "Sit over there, Cassandra.
 Put that headset on and start to familiarize yourself with the sonar rig."

-Cassandra moved to sit down next to Bastian without a word.
+Cassandra moved to sit next to Bastian without a word.

 It was time for Percy to get her boat out from under the docking bay.
 "So we're ready to fuckin' go, right?" she asked Hemi.

 "Correct," Hemi replied, "I have been keeping the tanks trimmed with just a bit of positive buoyancy while we have been docked to keep us pressed firmly up against the mating collar of the slip, so we will have to take on some water after we release."